abigiyaayele/abigiyaayele/README.md

 - 🌱 I’m currently learning **React, Next, Data Science**
 - 👯 I’m looking to collaborate on **for a software engineering position with a company where I can advance my skills and learn best practices**
 - I'm open to working with and collaborating on any project that uses the tools mentioned below.
-📍 I'm based in Ethiopia, Addis Ababa.
+- 📍 I'm based in Ethiopia, Addis Ababa.
-⚡ Fun fact I like to is paint and make illustrations
+- ⚡ Fun fact I like painting and make illustrations

 📫 How to reach me abigododa@gmail.com